D-Robotics/audio_tracking/README.md

 # Function Introduction

 The voice tracking control function of the car's movement controls the robot to turn towards the direction of the sound source based on the DOA angle information of the sound source, and controls the robot to move forward.
-This function needs to be used together with the intelligent voice module of the Horizon Robot Operating System.
+This function needs to be used together with the intelligent voice module of the D-Robotics Robot Operating System.
 When the user speaks the wake-up word configured in the intelligent voice recognition module to wake up the device, the voice tracking control function of the car will be activated.
 Subsequently, when the user speaks the wake-up word or the configured command word, the intelligent voice recognition module will output the DOA angle information of the sound source.
 After receiving the DOA angle information, this module will control the message to turn towards the direction of the sound source and move forward a certain distance.

 The workflow is as shown in the following diagram: